 She whooped with delight as the lights lit up the room.
 How many years had it been since she last saw such a thing?
 Over ten years she was sure.
 Exhausted from the emotions surging through her body she leaned against the wall, slid down onto the floor, and wept with joy and relief.
 She knew this was one small step, but it was one out of the wilderness and onto a road.

 There was a town in the valley.
 She had seen smoke and guessed some people lived among the ruins, they would see the lights and come.
-For many years she had avoided contact, for violence was prevalent and strangers could not be trusted.
+For many years she had avoided contact, for violence was prevalent, so strangers could not be trusted.
 Yet, she was willing to risk everything now.
 She would be waiting.

-He was in the third grade of elementary school when the rain came down like bullets from an sky full of thunder gods.
+He was in the third grade of elementary school when the rain came down like bullets from a sky full of thunder gods.
 The banks of the river overflowed and the levees crumbled.
-Then the hills collapsed and boulders the size of trucks rolled and jumped through the streets and smashed into homes.
+Then the hills collapsed.
+Boulders the size of trucks rolled and jumped through the streets and smashed into homes.
 Finally, the dam gave way.